Egg Substitute Yogurt: Perfect Alternative for Baking

 Texture and flavor can make or break a dish.
 Here’s how yogurt compares:

-- Flaxseed: Creates a gel-like mixture when mixed with water.
-It’s a good binder but can add a nutty flavor and gritty texture.
+• Flaxseed: Creates a gel-like mixture when mixed with water.
+It’s a good binder, but it can add a nutty flavor and gritty texture.

 Common Mistakes To Avoid